GillisC/neovim-config/README.md

 Navigate to the packer file and :so -> :PackerSync to download plugins.

 Exit and enter neovim to setup the rest.

+## So i dont forget
+Add plugins by modifying the `packer.lua` file.
+Configs for a plugin is added in the same folder and add the `require` to the `lua/gillis/init.lua`